Local Renewable Energy Zone (LREZ) pilot

 You know I talk a little bit about customers, I've got some really smart engineers working at Energy Queensland that can help us solve the technical challenges.
 Technical challenges are at the core of the problem state we've got for a local renewable energy zone or in fact the broader energy transition.
 What we've got to solve, is new business models, new regulatory agendas, new ways to engage customers who presently can't engage.
 The purpose of day is to get broad community engagement, so we can explore and identify new solutions, not only for this like renewable energy zone, but to enable us to effectively input to a new a structure for the NEM moving forward.

-Our Chief Engineer Peter Price explains the fundamentals of the new LREZs.
+Our Chief Engineer Peter Price explains the fundamentals of the new LREZs in this video.

 LREZs will:

-- Enable the grid to be ready for more EVs by co-locating solar, storage, and EV charging to reduce the need to upgrade the grid as demand for EV infrastructure grows; and
+- Enable the grid to be ready for more EVs by co-locating solar, storage, and EV charging to reduce the need to upgrade the grid as demand for EV infrastructure grows

 - Help deliver significant components of the Queensland Energy and Jobs Plan.